Joecstarr/thesis/sections/introduction/overview.md

 ### Chapter Summary

 We will now summarize each of the chapters of this thesis.
-Organizationally, this thesis is partitioned into five chapters, with each chapter further divided into sections, and subsections.
+Organizationally, this thesis is partitioned into five chapters, with each chapter further divided into sections and subsections.

 #### Chapter 1: Introduction

-This introduction gave an intuitive description of the basics of knot theory, and a discussion of an application for knots and tangles.
+This introduction gave an intuitive description of the basics of knot theory and a discussion of an application for knots and tangles.
 We now finish with this description of the content in the remainder of this thesis.